prrlesmac/epl_simulator/README.md

 to deploy into AWS

 ToDos:
-think of adding non-GD/GF tie-breakers dont run sims on docker, only app deploy run sims using airflow
+Get a static IP address in the Ec2 instance think of adding non-GD/GF tie-breakers dont run sims on docker, only app deploy run sims using airflow